bkorzh/dbay/docs/content/index.md

 ---
-title: Custom Title
+title: Welcome to the Device Bay documentation
 ---

-This is my linked note
+This is some latex
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.